Devoted Fathers: 12 Animal Dads That Look After Their Babies

 9Rhea

-image: pixabay
+image: Pixabay

 Rheas are often known to be the super dads in the animal kingdom due to their tremendous help.
-These flightless birds in live a polygamous family of one male that courts up to a dozen females in total.
+These flightless birds live in a polygamous family of one male that courts up to a dozen females in total.
 This sounds like a playboy, but no, the male rheas are extremely responsible dads.
 So sometimes one rhea dad will incubate up to over 50 eggs all by himself for up to 40 days.
 He builds the nest for the females to lay the eggs in, and he will take care of all of them by himself.
 During this time, the male will chase anything even the females away from the eggs or hatched chicks.
 He then proceeds to raise all the young completely on his own for 6 months, speaking of taking jobs seriously.

 10Sandpiper